Disney World is closing its Star Wars: Galactic Starcruiser in September - KTVZ

 Natasha Chen

-(CNN) — Walt Disney World is closing down Star Wars: Galactic Starcruiser, one of its newest and splashest attractions, at the end of September, the resort announced Thursday.
+(CNN) — Walt Disney World is closing down Star Wars: Galactic Starcruiser, one of its newest and splashiest attractions, at the end of September, the resort announced Thursday.

 The ultra-immersive – and ultra-pricey – bow to the “Star Wars” universe opened to much fanfare in spring 2022.